01 of 03

 To begin, leave a short tail of each yarn and make a slip knot, holding both strands together.
 This will not count as a stitch and will be removed later.Continue to 2 of 3 below.

 Now that you have both strands of yarn attached to the needle, all you have to do is perform the long-tail cast on as you normally would, holding one strand of yarn around your thumb and the other around your index finger.

 As you can see from the picture, the yarn that is around the thumb comes back to the front of the palm, and the yarn around the index finger comes back to the front as well.
-I hold down both strands lightly with my ring finger, but you may find a way to do this that is easier.
+You can also hold down both strands lightly with your ring finger, but you may find a way to do this that is easier.

 Continue in this way, casting on as many stitches as you need for your pattern.Continue to 3 of 3 below.